WORKSHOP FÜR POLITISCHE PHILOSOPHIE

 The 7th Workshop in Political Philosophy will be held on January 17 and 18, 2025 at the Philosophy Department of the University of Graz (Hilmgasse 4).
 This edition of the series is organized by Julian F. Müller (Graz), David P. Schweikard (HHU Düsseldorf), and Fabian Wendt (Virginia Tech).
 Like every year, the submitted abstracts were double-blind peer reviewed.
-The workshop is supported by the Office of Research Management and Services of the University of Graz and by the City of Graz.
+The workshop is supported by the University of Graz and by the City of Graz.

 FRIDAY, JANUARY 17